Hannah Humphrey

-Hannah Humphrey (active 1745–1818 in London) was a leading London print seller of the 18th century, significant in particular for being the publisher of much of James Gillray's output.
+Hannah Humphrey (18 October 1750 – 15 February 1818) was a leading London print seller of the 18th century, significant in particular for being the publisher of much of James Gillray's output.

 Biography

 The sister of William Humphrey, Hannah Humphrey first started selling prints from her brother's premises.
 She struck out on her own in 1778 or 1779, when she first established a printshop in St Martin's Lane.
 Several woman print sellers ran successful businesses in 18th-century London—for example, Mary Darly, Susan Vivares, and Elizabeth Jackson.
 Humphrey was preeminent among them and became one of the top two print sellers in London, the other one being Samuel Fores.
 Her shop in St James was visited by a fashionable clientele and had a large stock of social and political caricature, including caricature portraits of leading society figures.
 Notable artists she published beside Gillray included Thomas Rowlandson and James Sayers.